Linsey Smith

-Linsey Claire Neale Smith (born 10 March 1995) is an English cricketer who plays for Sussex, Southern Vipers and Northern Superchargers.
+Linsey Claire Neale Smith (born 10 March 1995) is an English cricketer who plays for Sussex, Southern Vipers, Northern Superchargers and Sydney Sixers.
 A slow left-arm orthodox bowler, she originally played for Berkshire before moving to Sussex ahead of the 2017 season.
 In October 2018, she was named in the England women's cricket team squad for the 2018 ICC Women's World Twenty20 tournament, and made her Women's Twenty20 International cricket (WT20I) debut in the tournament against Bangladesh.

 Early life

 Smith was born on 10 March 1995 in Hillingdon, Greater London.
 She attended Loughborough University.

 Domestic career

 Smith made her List A debut in the 2011 Super Fours competition, playing for Rubies against Sapphires, in which she bowled five overs and conceded just five runs.
 Just over two weeks later she made her county debut, for Berkshire against Middlesex in the 2011 Women's County Championship, in which she returned figures of 0/45 from her 10 overs.
 Smith quickly became a regular in Berkshire's team, and took her maiden five-for the following season in a match against Somerset.
 In the 2015 Women's County Championship, she was her side's leading wicket-taker.

 Smith was selected for the Southern Vipers squad in the 2016 Women's Cricket Super League as an injury replacement player.
 She took four wickets in her second match, against Yorkshire Diamonds, and went on to take 8 wickets in 5 games at the best bowling average in the tournament, 11.50.
 On the back of her success in the Super League, Smith signed for Sussex in early 2017.

 Having won the Women's Cricket Super League with the Vipers in 2016, Smith went on to play for the runners-up in the next two seasons, for the Vipers in 2017 and for Loughborough Lightning in 2018.
 She played for Yorkshire Diamonds in 2019, taking 8 wickets at 32.50.
 Meanwhile, at county level, Smith took 7 wickets in Sussex's 2018 Women's County Championship Division Two winning season.